T. J. Jackson Lears

 T. J. Jackson Lears (born 1947) is an American cultural and intellectual historian with interests in comparative religious history, literature and the visual arts, folklore and folk beliefs.

-Christopher Caldwell describes Lears' vision of American history in this manner: "In the great nineteenth-century narratives of the Rutgers historian T.J.
-Jackson Lears, the archetypal American personality is usually not a Civil War general or a cowboy or a railroad baron but a fast-talking salesman peddling Dr. Chase’s Nerve Pills or Kellogg Cereals or Dr. Warner’s Coraline Corsets."
+He has taught at Rutgers University since 1986 and currently serves as the Board of Governors Distinguished Professor of History.

+"It may seem unlikely that there is still something original to say about deep America; so many brilliant minds, starting with Tocqueville, have been at work deciphering the paradoxes of our all too mythic, all too preponderant country.
+But if anyone can, it is likely to be the author of Something for Nothing.
+No one is thinking with more spiritedness and subtlety about the roots (and ethical tangle) of American culture and the distinctive American pursuit of happiness than Jackson Lears," Susan Sontag wrote in 2003.

 Life

+Lears grew up in Annapolis, Maryland.
+During the Vietnam War, Lears worked with the Navy as a cryptographer.
+After he left the Navy, he taught at a school for girls in the Virginia juvenile court system.
 Lears was educated at the University of Virginia, the University of North Carolina, and Yale University, where he received a Ph.D. in American Studies.

 He has held fellowships from the Guggenheim Foundation, the Rockefeller Foundation, the American Council of Learned Societies, the National Endowment for the Humanities, the Winterthur Museum, the Smithsonian Institution, and the Shelby Cullom Davis Center at Princeton University.
-In October 2003 he received the Public Humanities Award from the New Jersey Council for the Humanities.
+In October 2003 he received the Public Humanities Award from the New Jersey Council for the Humanities, and in 2009 he was elected a Fellow of the American Academy of Arts and Sciences.

+Lears is the editor-in-chief of the Raritan Quarterly Review.
 He has been a regular contributor to The New Republic, The Nation, The Los Angeles Times, The Washington Post, The New York Times, and other publications.
+He has also written essays and reviews in The New York Times, The Nation, The New York Review of Books, the London Review of Books, The New Republic, and other magazines.
 He has taught at Yale University, the University of Missouri, and New York University.

-Lears is the Board of Governors Professor of History at Rutgers University and editor-in-chief of the Raritan Quarterly Review.

-He has written essays and reviews in The New York Times, The Nation, The New York Review of Books, the London Review of Books, The New Republic, and other magazines.